Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

 \begin{lemma} Let $\ec_{1}, \ec_{2} \in \winningECs$ be two winning ECs in the MDP $\markovProcess$ such that $\ec_{1} \subsetneq \ec_{2}$.
 Let $\optimalExp_{1}, \optimalExp_{2}$ denote the respective maximal expected values achievable by $\playerOne$ in $\ec_{1}$ and $\ec_{2}$.
 Then, we have that $\optimalExp_{1} \leq \optimalExp_{2}$. \end{lemma}

 \begin{proof} First notice that the maximal expectation achievable in an EC does not depend on the starting state inside the EC.
 Hence, assume any state $\state_{2} \in \ec_{2}$.
 Since $\ec_{1} \subsetneq \ec_{2}$ and $\ec_{2}$ is an end-component, $\playerOne$ can reach a state in $\ec_{1}$ with probability one from $\state_{2}$.
-Since the mean-payoff value function only takes finite values, the contribution of plays that do not reach $\ec_{1}$ in the expected value is null.
+Hence, the contribution of plays that do not reach $\ec_{1}$ in the expected value is null.
 Finally, by prefix-independence of the mean-payoff, we can forget about the finite prefixes outside $\ec_{1}$ and we deduce that $\optimalExp_{2} \geq \optimalExp_{1}$. \end{proof}